BrownDogGadgets/SolarTracker/README.md

 # Solar Tracker

-Files and Resources for our Dual and Single Axis Solar Smart Trackers as well as our Single Axis "Dumb" Tracker.
+Files and Resources for our Dual Axis Solar Smart Tracker as well as our Single Axis "Dumb" Tracker.

 ![Solar Tracker v3](./Images/Solar-Tracker-v3.jpg)